bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: ' '
       -
         type: text
-        text: 'The Canadian state, Gordon (2009) claims, uses Indigenous land and Indigenous peoples labour as part of the imperialist strategy to ensure wealth creation (p.48).
+        text: 'The Canadian state, Gordon (2009) claims, exploits Indigenous land and Indigenous peoples labour as part of their imperialist strategy to ensure wealth creation (p.48).
 Canadian imperialist relations of “power and domination” (Gordon 2010a, p.
-16) are most visible in how the Federal Government treated resource development and Indigenous rights from 2012 to 2015.
-During that period, the government aggressively promoted responsible resource development and an economic action plan to address the growing number of resource development activities in certain regions.'
+16) were most revealing in the Federal Government’s treatment of resource development and Indigenous rights between the periods of 2012 to 2015.
+At that time, government aggressively promoted responsible resource development and an economic action plan to address the growing number of resource development activities in certain regions.'
       -
         type: text
         marks: